MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/signup-for-powerapps-admin.md

 5. Enter the number of licenses you would like to add, and then select **Check out now** or **Add to cart**.

    > [!NOTE]
-> You can add more later if needed.
+   > You can add more licenses later if needed.
-   >

 6. Enter the needed information in the Checkout flow,

     Under **Billing -> Subscriptions**, you will see **Microsoft PowerApps Plan 1** or **Microsoft PowerApps Plan 2** listed.
 If you decide later that you want to add more licenses, go back to **Add subscriptions** and then select **Change license quantity**.

 ## Add-ons
-These are coming soon but are not supported yet.
+These are not supported yet.

 ## See also
 [PowerApps in your organization Q&A](signup-question-and-answer.md)